cloud-elements/devportal/docs/elements/plaid/index.md

 ---
-heading: Name of Element
+heading: Plaid
-apiProvider: Company Name # For cases where the API Provider is different than the element name. e;g;, ServiceNow vs. ServiceNow Oauth
+apiProvider: Plaid # For cases where the API Provider is different than the element name. e;g;, ServiceNow vs. ServiceNow Oauth
-seo: Overview | Name of Element | Cloud Elements API Docs
+seo: Overview | Plaid | Cloud Elements API Docs
 title: Overview
-description: Integrate Name of Element into your application via the Cloud Elements APIs.
+description: Integrate Plaid into your application via the Cloud Elements APIs.
 layout: sidebarelementdoc
 breadcrumbs: /docs/elements.html
-elementId: nn
+elementId: 5865
 parent: Back to Element Guides
 order: 1
 ---

 # Welcome to the {{page.heading}} Element

-{{page.apiProvider}} provides on-demand customer relationship management (CRM) services.
+Plaid is available in the Finance hub.
+Connect a Plaid account to integrate with accounts, transactions, institutions, categories, and more.

 {% include callout.html content="<strong>On this page</strong></br><a href=#element-details>Element Details</a></br><a href=#base-url>Base URL</a></br><a href=#authenticating-with-cloud-elements>Authenticating with Cloud Elements</a></br><a href=#error-codes>Error Codes</a>" type="info" %}